Abnormal Loads

 In UK logistics, an abnormal load refers to any vehicle or freight that exceeds the standard legal dimensions or weight limits permitted on public roads.
 These include items such as industrial machinery, wind turbine blades, modular buildings, bridge sections, transformers and heavy plant equipment.
 Transporting abnormal loads requires compliance with Department for Transport (DfT) regulations, specialist vehicles, trained drivers, and often police escorts.
 For businesses shipping or receiving oversized freight, understanding abnormal load requirements is essential to avoid penalties, ensure safety, and maintain delivery schedules.

-What is Abnormal Loads?
+What Are Abnormal Loads?

 • Length: 18.75 metres (articulated lorries)